strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Zacchaeus Wybrow
 › Wedding 174

-Mechanical Peacock, maître’d for the Dead Wedding.
+Mechanical Peacock, maître'd for the Dead Wedding.
 Terrible snob.

 Wants
 : Only the best people to attend.

 Does Not Want
-: Anyone who ‘reeks of the street’.
+: Anyone who ‘reeks of the street'.

 ## Zamia Torn
 › Gardens 50